aiman-al-masoud/deixiscript/docs/presentation/index.md

 Just like natural languages, programming languages change and evolve during time.
 You can see here a timeline of only some of the most important ones here.

 Programming languages tend to follow a programming paradigm (and some are multiparadigm).

 The four most popular ones of all times are: procedural, functional, object oriented and logic.

 These paradigms in turn can be classified as declarative or imperative.

+As we all know, declarative programming is about telling the computer what has to be done.
+Imperative programming puts more focus on the how.

 # The need for naturalistic programming

-    - precision/expressiveness tradeoff
-    - semantic gap & scattering of ideas (some examples)
+Programming languages are precise, but there is a tradeoff between the precision and the expressiveness of a language.

+As is shown in this graph from a survey on Controlled Natural Languages (a kind of naturalistic language).

+There is also the issue of semantic gap: there is a wider gap between the concepts easily represented in programming languages and the natural human way of describing things.

+This sometimes leads to the scattering of ideas in code: it may take disproportionate effort to understand even simple logic expressed in a programming language, versus the same concept expressed in natural language.

+Past experiences with new paradigms (such as Aspect Oriented Programming) have shown that it is possible to incorporate new ideas from natural languages into the artificial ones.

 # Natural Style
     - implicit references
     - universal quantification